Fast randomized numerical rank estimation for numerically low-rank matrices: Numerical experiments

 \subsection{The fixed-precision problem}

 Often when dealing with large-dimensional approximately low-rank matrices, our aim is to obtain a low-rank approximation that is accurate within a given tolerance, as discussed in Section \ref{sec:RERF}.
-We compare four different algorithms to obtain such an approximation, Rank Estimation combined with Randomized Rangefinder (Algorithm \ref{alg:RERF}), Randomized Rangefinder (Algorithm \ref{alg:RF}), and two adaptive algorithms RandQB\_b \cite{martinsson2016randomized} and RandQB\_EI \cite{Yu2018efficient}; again on the $10^5\times 10^5$ square matrix with slow exponentially decaying singular values (SE).The results are shown in Figure \ref{fig:fixedprecision}.
+We compare three different algorithms to obtain such an approximation, Rank Estimation combined with Randomized Rangefinder (Algorithm \ref{alg:RERF}), Randomized Rangefinder (Algorithm \ref{alg:RF}), and the adaptive algorithm RandQB\_EI \cite{Yu2018efficient}).
+The results are shown in Figure \ref{fig:fixedprecision}.
+The figure shows that the adaptive algorithm RandQB\_EI is the fastest in most cases.

-We see that Rank Estimation combined with Randomized Rangefinder with either a Gaussian embedding matrix (RE Gaussian) or a SRTT matrix (RE SRTT) is fastest in each case.
-Additionally, the condition $\|A - QB\|_F\leq \epsilon$ is met for each value of $\epsilon$ for both RE Gaussian and RE SRTT. \ An important advantage is that the exact rank of the approximation is smallest for our algorithm, without any additional SVDs and truncations necessary.